JordanAdamson540/launch_school/rb101_119_small_problems/repeat_yourself.md

 Add a newline character to the end of the string.
 Create a final array which will be used as the return value.
 Use the integer as an iterator and add each iteration to each element in the string.
 Finally, join the array together while removing the final newline character.

 The above simulates the outputted format given in the problem.
-This is done to try and test various solutions
+This is done to try and test various solutions.

 ## test cases